phagunbaya/falkonry-js-client/README.md

 var falkonry   = new Falkonry('https://service.falkonry.io', 'auth-token');

 var eventbuffer = new Schemas.Eventbuffer();
-eventbuffer.setName('Test-Eeventbuffer-01');    //name of the eventbuffer eventbuffer.setTimeIdentifier("time");          //property that identifies time in the data eventbuffer.setTimeFormat("iso_8601");          //format of the time in the data eventbuffer.setThingIdentifier("motor");        //set property to identify thing in the data
+eventbuffer.setName('Test-Eventbuffer-01');     //name of the eventbuffer eventbuffer.setTimeIdentifier("time");          //property that identifies time in the data eventbuffer.setTimeFormat("iso_8601");          //format of the time in the data eventbuffer.setThingIdentifier("thing");        //set property to identify thing in the data

 //create Eventbuffer
 falkonry.createEventbuffer(eventbuffer, function(error, response){});